deis/deis/docs/gettingstarted/usage.rst

 :title: Usage
-:description: Use the Deis Command-line interface to create a formation for your app, push your code, and scale your own cloud resources.
+:description: The command-line interface (CLI) is how you interact with Deis.

 .. _usage:

 Usage
 =====

-Once you have set up a Deis Controller (see the :ref:`Operations Guide <operations>`), you will use the Deis CLI (command-line interface) to create a formation for your app, push your code, and scale your own cloud resources.
+Once you have provisioned a Deis Controller
+(see the :ref:`Operations Guide <operations>`), use the command-line interface (CLI) to create a cluster for your app, to push your code, and to scale your cloud resources.

 .. automodule:: client.deis
     :no-members:
     :no-undoc-members: